alisaifee/coredis/docs/source/handbook/modules.rst

-For more details refer to the API documentation for :class:`~coredis.modules.search.Search`
+For more details refer to the API documentation for :class:`~coredis.modules.Search`

 Autocomplete
 ============